erikwessman/ted-sfc/README.md

 To enable running the optical flow model on the GPU, compile opencv from source with the cudaoptflow module:

-1. Create a new conda environment, `pyTED-cudacv`, using the instructions from [Step 2](#2-create-environment)
+1. Create a new conda environment, `pyTED-cuda-cv`, using the instructions from [Step 2](#2-create-environment)
-1. Uninstall the current version of opencv `pip uninstall opencv-python
+1. Uninstall the current version of opencv `pip uninstall opencv-python`
 1. Follow [this guide](https://danielhavir.com/notes/install-opencv/) by Daniel Havir.
 Note:
     - Get the latest versions of opencv and opencv_contrib from the official repositories: [opencv](https://github.com/opencv/opencv/releases) and [opencv_contrib](https://github.com/opencv/opencv_contrib/tags)
     - Use the newly created environment `pyTED-cuda-cv` instead of `cv`